iCliniq Logo

 • Swelling near the inner corner of the eye.

-• Dacryocystitis occurs because of nasolacrimal duct obstruction.
-It is characterized by painful, red, swollen nodules over the tear duct.
-This is a medical emergency that requires antibiotics and hospitalization.
+• Dacryocystitis occurs due to nasolacrimal duct obstruction and is characterized by painful, red, swollen nodules over the tear duct.
+It is a medical emergency that requires antibiotics and hospitalization.

 • Dacryocele is a bluish nodule over the tear duct seen in infants.
 Nasal endoscopy with cyst removal is done to manage the condition.